developerstephanieb/latex_reference/01_fundamentals/02_document_structure.md

 These commands format and number section headings.
 To create an unnumbered heading, add an asterisk (`*`) after the command name.

+- `\part`: Creates a new part, the highest-level division in a document.

 - `\section{title}`: Creates a new top-level section.

 - `\subsection{title}`: Creates a subsection.